 1) The Pour

-There are two pouring techniques bartenders use behind the bar.
-One calls for a jigger (a bartender’s measuring tool) and the other ‘free pours’ the liquid directly into the glass/shaker, measuring by eye or by counting.
+There are two pouring techniques bartenders use behind the bar in cocktail making.
+One calls for a jigger (a bartender’s measuring tool) and the other free pours the liquid directly into the glass/shaker, measuring by eye or by counting.
 There are solid reasons behind using both of these techniques.

-It’s generally considered that ‘free pouring’ is the faster way to make drinks because you can use both hands to pour multiple bottles at once.
+It’s generally accepted that free pouring is the faster way to make drinks because you can use both hands to pour multiple bottles at once.
 However, free pouring is also considered to be less accurate.

 It’s important to realize that small inaccuracies can quickly add up and imbalance a cocktails flavor profile.
 So depending on where you work, accurately measuring liquor can be essential.

-That’s where pouring with a jigger comes in handy because a jigger makes it very easy to get the measurements right.
-Although it takes longer to make drinks, at least you know you’ll be balancing it right.
+That’s where pouring with a jigger comes in handy.
+A jigger makes it very easy to get measurements right.
+Although it takes longer to make drinks, at least you know you’ll be exact.

 As far as how you hold the bottle, it doesn’t really matter as long as you hold it by the neck and you have a finger or thumb on top of the speed pourer to prevent it from falling off.